Camponotus flavomarginatus major worker — robust thorax and large heads carpenter ant found around the world, live colony at ANTonTOP

 Housing & formicarium

-• Described by Buckley in 1866 as Formica floridana; moved to Camponotus by Gustav Mayr in 1886 (type locality: Florida).
+• Thomas Buckley described it in 1866 as Formica floridana; Gustav Mayr moved it to Camponotus in 1886, with Florida as the type locality.

-• In 2010 it was one of the first two ant species to have its genome sequenced, with Harpegnathos saltator.
+• In 2010 it became one of the first two ant species to have its full genome sequenced, and it remains a model organism for the genetics of caste and behaviour.

 Frequently asked questions